When is the Best Time to Visit Mexico City?

-Best time to see flowers: Many look forward to the time Jacaranda trees bloom in late February and early March.
+- Best Time to See Flowers: Many look forward to the time Jacaranda trees bloom in late February and early March.
 The broad trees with lavender blooms light up Reforma Avenue.
-The Chapultepec Botanical gardens are open year-round and you can catch the Festival de Flores y Jardines there in in April, or head to the neighborhood of San Angel for Feria de las Flores in July.
+The Chapultepec Botanical gardens are open year-round and you can catch the Festival de Flores y Jardines there in April, or head to the neighborhood of San Angel for Feria de las Flores in July.

-Best time to visit Teotihuacan: The spectacular ancient Mesoamerican city, just 50 km north of Mexico City, is open year-round.
-If the weather is hot, as it can often be in May and June, you may want to l arrive when the site opens at 9 a.m.
+- Best Time to Visit Teotihuacan: The spectacular ancient Mesoamerican city, just 30 miles north of Mexico City, is open year-round.
+If the weather is hot, as it can often be in May and June, you may want to arrive when the site opens at 9 am.
 You can also get a jump on the crowds that way.
 Speaking of crowds, the spring equinox at Teotihuacan is a huge happening with hundreds of thousands of white-clad people flocking to the site to take in its energy as it alights with the sun.
-If your purpose is to see the site, and learn about its history, it is best to avoid the days around the equinox.
+If your purpose is to see the site and learn about its history, it is best to avoid the days around the equinox.

-Best time for music fans: March is time for the Vive Latino Music Festival a huge event featuring an eclectic array of international and local pop and rock music stars.
+- Best Time for Music Fans: March is the month for the Vive Latino Music Festival, a huge event featuring an eclectic array of international and local pop and rock music stars.
 If your taste leans more towards violins and oboes than electric guitars and synthesizers, you might want to look at the schedule of the Festival de Mexico en el Centro Historico.
-The two-week-long festival, which begins at the end of March, includes jazz, classical music, and dance performances, as well as and children’s events.
+This 2-week-long festival, which begins at the end of March, includes jazz, classical music, and dance performances, as well as children’s events.
 In November, you can catch another pop extravaganza: the Corona Capital Music Festival.

-Best time to catch a soccer game: If you enjoy spectator sports, sitting in the raucous stands of a Mexico City soccer game will be an experience to remember.
-Mexico City has three teams in the Liga MX, the top level professional league in Mexico.
-They have two seasons, one going from July 20 to Nov.
-24 and the other going from Jan.
-5 into late May.
+- Best Time to Catch a Soccer Game: If you enjoy spectator sports, sitting in the raucous stands of a Mexico City soccer game will be an experience to remember.
+Mexico City has 3 teams in the Liga MX, the top-level professional league in Mexico.
+They have 2 seasons, one from July 20 to November 24 and the other from January 5 to late May.

-Best time for visiting markets: Mexico City has wonderful public markets and weekly open-air farmers’ markets.
-They operate year-round, but availability for some items, such as many fruits and some traditional crafts, depends on time of year.
-The best time for a fresh Mango is in June and July.
-Mamey Sapote, a brown fruit with rich orange flesh and a taste something like sweet pumpkin with cherry overtones, is most often found in the winter months.
-The best time to buy a hand-made piñata is in December, in the two weeks before Christmas.
+- Best Time for Visiting Markets: Mexico City has wonderful public markets and weekly open-air farmers markets.
+They operate year-round, but availability for some items, such as some fruits and traditional crafts, depends on the time of year.
+The best time for a fresh mango is in June and July.
+Mamey Sapote, a brown fruit with rich orange flesh and a taste similar to a sweet pumpkin with cherry overtones, is most often found in the winter months.
+The best time to buy a hand-made piñata is in December, in the 2 weeks before Christmas.

 Mexico City Travel Seasons